MarcusSmith/ipaHelper/README.md

 Displays profile and info.plist information about an ipa, app or xcarchive *file*.
 If no *file* is provided the first (alphabetically) ipa file in the working directory is used.

+**Summary Options:**

+**--json**
+return the summary information in a JSON dictionary.
+Also adds the a key "AppDirectory" for the temporary unzipped app

+**-dc, --dont-clean**
+do not remove the temporary app directory after returning summary information

 #### VERIFY ####

 **ipaHelper verify \[** *file* **\]**